cumc-dbmi/cehrbert/README.md

 CEHR-BERT is a large language model developed for the structured EHR data, the work has been published at https://proceedings.mlr.press/v158/pang21a.html.
 CEHR-BERT currently only supports the structured EHR data in the OMOP format, which is a common data model used to support observational studies and managed  by the Observational Health Data Science and Informatics (OHDSI) open-science community.
 There are three major components in CEHR-BERT, data generation, model pre-training, and model evaluation with fine-tuning, those components work in conjunction to provide an end-to-end model evaluation framework.

+## Pretrained model release
+We will release the model that we pre-trained soon

 ## Getting Started